 Call or email our Community Policing Office at:

-Provided below is a Business Security Checklist that details many avenues of safety and security including, physical safety, cash management procedures, how to handle alarms, etc. The safety and security of your business is important to the Sheriff's Office and the community you're in.
-If you wish to have a Deputy come to your place of business and speak to you or your employees about any safety or security topic - please contact the Sheriff's Office Community Policing Office at: 607-778-2391
+Provided below is a Business Security Checklist that details many avenues of safety and security including, physical safety, cash management procedures, how to handle alarms, etc. The safety and security of your business are important to the Sheriff's Office and the community you're in.
+If you wish to have a Deputy come to your place of business and speak to you or your employees about any safety or security topic - please contact the Sheriff's Office Community Policing Office at 607-778-2391

 Click here to download the Business Safety Checklist.